asizikov/asizikov.github.io/content/blog/2025-08-12-hey-copilot.md

 Once we have our docs ready we can start configuring Copilot.

-If we do nothing here, our Agent would still be able to pick up patterns and make some descisions on its own, but we want to be more prescriptive and limit its creativity to a certain extent.
+If we do nothing here, our Agent would still be able to pick up patterns and make some decisions on its own, but we want to be more prescriptive and limit its creativity to a certain extent.

 Be it a new project or an existing one, we should always set up `copilot-instructions.md` file in the `.github` folder.
 This file will be attached as a context to every prompt we send to Copilot, here I typically document basic rules and information about my project.